Ten Things You Didn’t Know About Anthony Burgess

 ONE: He received a fan letter from Umberto Eco.

 They met when Burgess was living in Rome in the early 1970s.
 Eco, who worked as a radio producer, interviewed Burgess in connection with Joysprick, a book about the language of James Joyce.
 Later on, Burgess wrote favourable reviews of a number of Eco’s books, including The Name of the Rose, Faith in Fakes, and Foucault’s Pendulum.
 When Jean-Jacques Annaud was planning his film version of The Name of the Rose (starring Sean Connery and Christian Slater), Eco wrote to Burgess and told him that he would be the ideal screenwriter for the project.
 Despite Eco’s strong wishes, the script credit for the 1987 film was shared by Gérard Brach, Andrew Birkin, Howard Franklin and Alain Goddard.
-Burgess is pictured above with Eco in the kitchen of his flat in Rome.

 TWO: Federico Fellini paid him in pianos.